TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/HowToUpdateDocs.rst

 Update documentation for new releases
 =====================================

-Once a new TYPO3 release comes out, the main documentation (e.g. :ref:`t3coreapi:start`, :ref:`t3tca:start` etc.) must be updated.
+Once a new TYPO3 release comes out, the main documentation (for example :ref:`t3coreapi:start`, :ref:`t3tca:start` etc.) must be updated.

 Here, we describe some best practices for updating the official documentation